zaproxy/zaproxy-website/site/content/docs/desktop/addons/script-console/console.md

 In ZAP versions after 2.7.0 if the script currently displayed in the console is changed by another program then you will be given the option to keep the script in the console or replace it with the changed script.
-If a script is changed by another program when it is not being displayed and has not previously been changed in the script console then that script will loaded and the new contents will be used when the script is run.
+If a script is changed by another program when it is not being displayed and has not previously been changed in the script console then that script will be loaded and the new contents will be used when the script is run.

 Templates can be viewed in the console but cannot be edited.